1

 Since there is a contract that binds the landlord to the tenant, the sale process is much more complicated and time-consuming.

-Detailed below are six ways to sell an investment property with a tenant on a fixed-term lease in California.
+Detailed below are six ways to sell an investment property with a tenant on a fixed-term lease.

 Wait Until the Active Lease Expires